Welcome to today's edition of the Rush 24-7 podcast.

 That's why you're on Obama's team.

-Except you know, for those of us somewhat believing the opposition right now, crazy people.
+Except, you know, for those of us somewhat believing the opposition right now, crazy people, I mean, we are why he even knows enough to ask this question.

-Here is Sibelius's answer.
+Here is Sebelius' answer.

-Remember, he says, why are you doing this?
+Remember, he says, Why are you doing this?

 Why do you have it in the law?

-Because it's in the law, that means businesses are cutting workers below 30 hours to avoid your law.
+That means businesses are cutting workers below 30 hours to avoid your law.

 Why did you do that?

-He I guess he just figured this out.
+I guess he just figured this out.

-He wants the he doesn't seem fair to him.
+He doesn't seem fair to him.

 Why are you doing that?